Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 For longer distances, there are many cycling paths connecting Tallinn tourist attractions and a sophisticated mobile bike rental system.

 In 2013, Tallinn became the first European capital to offer free public transport to its residents.
-Public buses, trams, trolleys, and trains are not free for visitors, a free pass to all public transport is included with the purchase of the Tallinn Card.
+Public buses, trams, trolleys, and trains are not free for visitors; a free pass to all public transport is included with the purchase of the Tallinn Card.
 You can buy it online for when you visit Tallinn or at the Tallinn Tourist Information Center.

 Visit Tallinn Old Town

-There is no better way to start exploring Tallinn than by visiting it’s most picturesque part – Old Town, which was added to the UNESCO World Heritage Site List in 1997.
-The town is small but has many Tallinn Estonia, points of interest that are worth a visit.
+There is no better way to start exploring Tallinn than by visiting its most picturesque part – Old Town, which was added to the UNESCO World Heritage Site List in 1997.
+The town is small but has many Tallinn Estonia points of interest that are worth a visit.

 It is really well preserved, oozing with medieval charm and offering plenty of adorable nooks and crannies to explore during your visit.
 If you have limited time in the city and are wondering what to see in Tallinn in one day, this is it!